bbbdragon/python-pype-lang/README.md

 ```
 It was then, on a particular NLP-related project, that I discovered Clojure, and its ->> macro.
 Functional programming was something extremely powerful for me.
 I felt as if I switched from a bee-bee gun to an Uzi ... no, a gatling gun.
 Before FP, difficult, snarling problems only got angrier as I shot at them.
 Now, they vanished into a peaceful, quiet, red mist.

 But I found another dilemna.
-Switching languages in the office is a big no-no, and even if I wanted to use Clojure I still needed Python's extremely mature libraries.
-So I started to code funcitonally in Python.
+Switching languages in the office is a big no-no, and even if I wanted to use Clojure I still needed Python's extremely mature libraries, embedded in microservices that the main Clojure app called through HTTP.
+So I started to code functionally in Python.
 Here's how pype came about.

 I realized that a series of transformations on a data structure could be implemented in Python as a reduce, so I could build a function, pype, to take a starting value and apply functions to it in succession:
 ```